UTokyo-ICEPP/qc-workbook/source/en/vqc_machine_learning.md

 y_pred = yvals(min_result.x, x_vals=x_list)

-# 結果を図示する
+# Results
 plt.plot(x_train, y_train_noise, "o", label='Training Data (w/ Noise)')
 plt.plot(x_list, func_to_learn(x_list), label='Original Function')
 plt.plot(x_list, np.array(y_pred), label='Predicted Function')
 plt.legend();
 ```

-生成された図を確認してください。ノイズを印加した学習データの分布から、元の関数$f(x)=x^3$をおおよそ導き出せていることが分かると思います。
-Let's check the figure that was generated.
-As you can see, we have largely derived the original function, $f(x)=x^3$, from the learning data, to which noise had been added.

-この実習では計算を早く収束させるために、COBYLAオプティマイザーをCallする回数の上限`maxiter`を50、計算をストップする精度の許容範囲`tol`を0.05とかなり粗くしています。`maxiter`を大きくするあるいは`tol`を小さくするなどして、関数を近似する精度がどう変わるか確かめてみてください（ただ同時に`maxiter`を大きくかつ`tol`を小さくしすぎると、計算に非常に時間がかかります）。
+Please check the results.
+You will see that the original function $f(x)=x^3$ is approximately derived from the training data with noise.

-In order to rapidly produce calculation results in this exercise, we set the maximum number of times the COBYLA optimizer would be called (`maxiter`) to 50, and set the accuracy tolerance range at which calculation would be stopped (`tol`) to 0.05.
-Check how the accuracy of the function approximation varies if maxiter is raised or tol is lowered (note that if you raise maxiter too much while lowering tol too much, calculation will take an extremely large amount of time).
+In order to converge optimization steps quickly, the maximum number of calls (`maxiter`) is set to 50 and the tolerance for the accuracy (`tol`) is set to 0.05 for COBYLA optimizer.
+Check how the accuracy if the `maxiter` is raised or `tol` is lowered.
+Note however that if the `maxiter` is taken too large and the `tol` too small, the calculation will take a very long time.

 +++